UI Design for Directo

 Employer: Directo Timeline: 2016–2019 • Role: Sole UI designer

-Directo is a business-to-business software as a service (B2B SaaS) for companies who want an all-in-one solution to organise everything regarding their business from invoices to project management.
+Directo is a B2B SaaS which offers an all-in-one solution for running a business, from invoices to inventory management and HR functionalities.
 It is widely used in Estonia and has also branched out to Latvia, Lithuania and Finland.

-They needed a redesign for their user interface to look more professional and appealing for new potential clients and also for the design to be responsive on smartphones and tablets.
+Their UI was outdated and they needed a redesign for their user interface in order to look more professional and appealing for new potential clients and also for the design to be responsive on smartphones and tablets.

-I was hired to work on that, so I created a new visual style and a design system to document it and redesigned some of the most important views of the software.
-I also did user research, made wireframes and mockups.
-My CSS was used in the end product and the rest of the design was implemented by developers following my HTML prototypes.
+I was hired to work on that, so I created a new visual style from scratch, a design system to document it and redesigned some of the most important views of the software.
+I also did a bit of user research to make sure I’m going in the right direction.
+I also did some coding - my CSS was used in the live product and the rest of the design was implemented by developers following my HTML prototypes.

 Project included: